2007 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2007 John Adams Presidential Dollar Value

 The 2007 John Adams Presidential Dollar honored America’s second president, who served from 1797 to 1801.
-As a Founding Father and principal architect of American independence, Adams played a crucial role in establishing the nation’s early governance structure.
+As a principal architect of American independence and a key Founding Father, Adams is one of the most historically significant figures in the series.

 2007-P John Adams Position A Presidential Dollar Price/Grade Chart